 |Optical in-display fingerprint scanner &

 |Software||Android 14||Android 14|

 |Rear Camera||Dual Setup: 50MP wide||Triple Setup: 50MP wide|

 It has been reported that Samsung has been working on a new chipset, the Exynos 2300, an ARM SOC from the Samsung foundry.
-We can assume that the Tensor G3 (Zuma) is a customised Exynos 2300 with Google’s flair for AI and Machine Learning sprinkled across for Google optimisation.
+We can assume that the Tensor G3 (Zuma) is a customized Exynos 2300 with Google’s flair for AI and Machine Learning sprinkled across for Google optimization.
 They will also come with Android 14 (Upside Down Cake).

 There’s no information on the other specs, except that the Pixel 8 and 8 Pro will come with a new generation Tensor chip.